zilaeric/asyrp-extension/blogpost.md

 |:-:|
 | **Figure 4.** **TO-DO:** Architecture of our $f_t$. |

-Lastly, to apply this methodology to LDMs two things should be noted.
-Firstly, Equation 12 can be easily altered to Equation 15 to sample steps in the reverse process.
-However, the same can not be said for the directional CLIP loss in Equation 13.
-Here the both the reference and the generated image are needed to calculate the loss, but the whole point of LDMs is that you do not calculate those every step.
-Nevertheless, to use the Asyrp algorithm they can be computed by running the decoder $\mathcal{D}$ on $z_t$ at every time-step.

-$$z_{t-1} = \sqrt{\alpha\_{t-1}} \mathbf{P}\_t \left( \epsilon\_\theta \left( z_t, t \mid \Delta h_t \right) \right) + \mathbf{D}\_t \left( \epsilon\_\theta \left( z_t, t \right) \right) + \sigma_t v_t \qquad \qquad \text{(Equation 15)}$$

 ## Evaluating Diffusion Models

 In order to evaluate the performance of diffusion models when it comes to image editing, besides qualitative results and conducting user studies \[8, 7\], the following metrics are generally used: Directional CLIP similarity ($S_{dir}$), segmentation-consistency (SC), Fr\'echet Inception Distance (FID) and face identity similarity (ID).
 The Asyrp paper uses $S_{dir}$ and SC to compare its performance to DiffusionCLIP, which in turn shows that it outperforms both StyleCLIP \[13\] and StyleGAN-NADA \[4\] in $S_{dir}$, SC and ID.

 The directional CLIP similarity score measures how well does the diffusion model preserve the direction of gradients in an image after editing.
-It is mathematically computed as $1 - \mathcal{L}\_{direction}$, where $\mathcal{L}\_{direction}$ is the directional CLIP loss from Equation \ref{clip-dir-loss}.
+It is mathematically computed as $1 - \mathcal{L}\_{direction}$, where $\mathcal{L}\_{direction}$ is the directional CLIP loss from Equation 12.
 The higher the score, the better image editing performance of the model.

 Semantic consistency is a metric that has been introduced in order to evaluate the consistency of network predictions on video sequences.
 In the image editing setting, it compares the segmentation maps of the reference and the edited image by computing the mean intersection over union of the two.
-Knowing this, we can reason that high SC scores to not necessarily mean good image content modification, as it can be seen in Figure 5.
+Knowing this, we can reason that high SC scores do not necessarily mean good image content modification, as can be seen in Figure 5.
 This is an example that clearly shows how this metric fails on evaluating editing performance.
 The DiffusionCLIP model tries to preserve structure and shape in the image, while Asyrp allows more changes that lead to desired attribute alterations.

 | ![Segmentation consistency](figures/sc.png) |
 |:-:|